-Meet Jill Heinerth, a professional underwater filmmaker and photographer whose job involves exploring the mysteries of the ocean and giving the rest of us a glimpse into the previously unknown.
-Click on the images above to hear Jill talk about her job, or read the full text of Jill's interview below to learn more about her job.
+Jill Heinerth is a professional underwater filmmaker and photographer whose job involves exploring the mysteries of the ocean and giving the rest of us a glimpse into the previously unknown.
+Read the full text of Jill's interview below to learn more about her job.

 What is your title?